meatballs/anvil-messaging/README.md

 ### Subscribe to a Channel
-Also, from anywhere in your app, you can subscribe to a channel on the publisher by providing a handler function to process the incoming messages, message.
+Also, from anywhere in your app, you can subscribe to a channel on the publisher by providing a handler function to process the incoming messages.

 The handler will be passed a Message object, which has the title and content of the message as attributes.